-- i. the Graduate Certificate be awarded; or - ii. the candidate be allowed to re-register for either the degree of Graduate Diploma.; or - iii. the candidate not having achieved the required standard, the Graduate Certificate not be awarded.
+- i. the Graduate Certificate be awarded; or - ii. the candidate be allowed to re-register for either the Graduate Diploma.; or - iii. the candidate not having achieved the required standard, no award should be made.

 B. in the case of a candidate for the Graduate Diploma either: